Lyrefox/GA-Project1-Wordle/README.md

     - added h2 element to display what the correct word was after you lose

-- I pretty much accomplished all my goals using for loops, arrays and if statements mainly.

 - Unsolved problems - Everything works but I was not able to figure out how to remove duplicate yellows when there is no duplicate in the correct word.